Immersive-Recording/Meshtools-Insta360-Pro-2-Ingestion/README.md

 5. Click and drag the folders 0-5 within the rig folder to import the files.
 6. Verify the images were imported as a rig by checking to see if there is a chain icon on the thumbnails.
 7. You are done.
 Continue to Meshroom.

+## Insta360 Pro2 subcamera specs
+* The Focal Length in 35mm film is 59.4034mm
+* The sensor size is 7.9mm*4.75mm.

+(Source: Insta360 offical support)